 Get a friend to come over to see your roommate’s dog poops everywhere, and your roommate doesn’t clean it up.
 They can say how horrible it is and how it’s not normal.
 Tell your friend that they don’t have to keep what they saw to themselves and can tell others, it’s such a horrible thing that word will get around quickly

-Don’t go out of your way to publically tease your roommate as it’s not nice and can backfire on you if your roommate wants revenge.
+Don’t go out of your way to publicly tease your roommate as it’s not nice and can backfire on you if your roommate wants revenge.
 Having a friend around to your place who sees the truth of the situation should be enough, and your roommate can’t stop your friends from speaking the truth as they see it.

 If your roommate’s dog is pooping in your room